vorg-san/snx_stats/README.md

 ## Features

  - Most of the stats directly from Synthetix API
- - Volume from CoinMarketCap API
+ - Volume and rank from CoinMarketCap API
  - Total Value Locked from DeFi Pulse API

--> data is stored on a file as the bot runs 'data.txt' (upgraded version would change this to a database) -> twitter post mentions % diffs from previous data with icons -> time interval between each twitter post can be set, see configuration below
+-> data is stored in file 'data.txt' as the bot runs  (upgraded version would change this to a database) -> twitter post mentions % diffs from previous data with icons -> time interval between each twitter post can be set, see configuration below